 If you visit on a day when the interior is open to the public, don’t miss the opportunity to walk the central hall and view the beautifully frescoed dome.
-Photographs are not permitted inside: an attendant will politely hand you a bag in which to stow your camera while you gawk at the paintings.
+You can also join special tours.

 #11 Visit the beautiful Villa Valmarana ai Nani